lehner-lab/DiMSum/README.md

 Your file must have the following columns:
 * **sample_name** A sensible sample name e.g. 'input1' (alphanumeric characters only).
-* **transformation_replicate** An integer identifier denoting distinct variant library transformations i.e. a set of input and output replicates originating from the same plasmid library transformation or input biological replicate (strictly positive integer).
+* **experiment_replicate** An integer identifier denoting distinct experiments (e.g. distinct plasmid library transformations) i.e. a set of input and output replicates originating from the same input biological replicate (strictly positive integer).
 * **selection_id** An integer inidicating whether samples were sequenced before (0) or after (1) selection.
 Subsequent (serial) rounds of selection are indicated by higher numbers i.e. 2, 3, etc. (positive integer, zero included).
 * **selection_replicate** An integer denoting distinct replicate selections (or biological output replicates) each derived from the same input sample (strictly positive integer).
-Entries should be blank (empty string) for all input samples (each input sample corresponds to a unique transformation).
+Entries should be blank (empty string) for all input samples (each input sample corresponds to a unique experiment).
 * **technical_replicate** An integer denoting technical replicates (a strictly positive integer) corresponding to sample re-sequencing i.e. extracted DNA originating from the same sample split between separate sequencing lanes or files.
 Leave this column blank (empty string) when no technical replicates are present.
 * **pair1** FASTQ file name of the first read in a given pair.
 * **pair2** FASTQ file name of the second read in a given pair (omit for single-end library designs i.e. 'paired'=F).